 Still, while most SBA lenders will allow you to apply for multiple SBA loans, doing so comes with limitations and adds risk to your company balance sheet.
-Before applying for multiple SBA loans, there are a few things you should keep in mind, which we’ll detail in this post.
+Before applying for multiple SBA loans, there are a few things you should keep in mind, which we’ll detail in this blog post.

 What You Should Know About Taking Out Multiple SBA Loans:

 The Basics of SBA Loans:

 An SBA loan can be a great way to obtain financing from a bank, community development organization, or microlender at reasonable terms.
 These loans are relatively flexible and can be used to cover working capital needs or fixed assets.
 Essentially, the SBA guarantees a portion of the loan, while the SBA approved lender covers the rest.

 Yet, SBA loans are usually harder to qualify for, since the SBA has strict borrowing requirements.
 For example, you’ll need to have an excellent personal credit score and show solid business financial statements to be approved.

-Lenders are often more willing to underwrite loans backed by the SBA, since their stringent application process tends to reduce the risk that the borrower won’t repay their debt.
+Lenders are often more willing to underwrite loans backed by the SBA, since their stringent loan application process tends to reduce the risk that the borrower won’t repay their debt.
 In fact, over $24 billion in SBA loans were approved in fiscal year 2019.

 The Types of SBA Loans: